putyourlightson/craft-amazon-ses/README.md

 To install the plugin, search for “Amazon SES” in the Craft Plugin Store, or install manually using composer.

     composer require putyourlightson/craft-amazon-ses

-## License

-This plugin is licensed for free under the MIT License.

 <small>Created by [PutYourLightsOn](https://putyourlightson.com/).</small>